2 Days

 Card Size: 2.75″x 4.25″

-Fees: $30.00 (includes GST and 2 days' lunch and tea breaks)
+Lunch Contribution Fees: $30.00 (includes GST and 2 days' lunch and tea breaks)

-Participants are required to register to assist us in the booking of appropriate rooms, the printing of materials, the arrangement of tea and snacks, etc. In the event of foreseeable no-shows, we encourage participants to inform the office in advance to help prevent wastage of resources.
+Participants are required to register to assist us in the booking of appropriate rooms, the printing of materials, the arrangement of tea and snacks, etc. In the event of foreseeable no-shows, we encourage participants to inform the office in advance to help prevent the wastage of resources.
 Participants may be charged for no-shows.